 Here are the 3 main methods of instruction:

-A 7-MODULE SELF-PACED COURSE which models how to talk to students about their own learnng.
+AN 8-MODULE SELF-PACED COURSE which models how to talk to students about their own learnng.
 You will be guided through The Anti-Boring Approach to Powerful Studying modules in order to see exactly how Gretchen teaches study and time management tools to students.
 You will also receive extra "behind the scenes" guidance for how to incorporate these tools effectively into classrooms and coaching/tutoring sessions.

 AN ONLINE PORTAL OF RESOURCES including (1) "how-to" videos explaining the theory and practice behind these brain-based tools, (2) real-time videos of students learning these study tools, (3) printable resources including a 50+ page printable workbook, and (4) discussion via Facebook.
 You can revisit course materials as many times as you need over the next 2 years to fully grok them.